ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 Briefly, we will be using the Bash shell to interact with our computers via a command line interface, and Git to keep a version history of our files and upload to/download from to GitHub.

 Go to <https://git-scm.com/download/win> and download the windows version of GitBash.
-After the download has finished, run the installer and accept the default configuration for all pages except for the following:
+After the download has finished, run the installer and **accept the default configuration for all pages except for the following**:

+- On the **Choosing the default editor used by Git** page, select "Use Visual Studio Code as Git's default editor" from the drop-down menu'
 - *Optional* On the **Select Components** page, check "On the Desktop" under "Additional icons".
-- On the **Choosing the default editor used by Git** page, select "Use Visual Studio Code as Git's default editor" from the drop-down menu'

 <img src="setup_images/vscode-as-git-editor.png" alt = ""/>